Japanese noodle - Udon, Soba, Ramen

 Commonly this is served in summer.

-"Yaki-soba" means fried soba.
-But it is used not soba but ramen noodle.
+But it is used not soba but Chinese noodle.

-It is made by frying ramen noodle on a hot plate and seasoning it with sosu (Worcestershire sauce).
+It is made by frying Chinese noodle on a hot plate and seasoning it with Worcestershire sauce.

 But they are not mannarless.

-In Japan when eating noodles, making appealing and slurping noises is promoted.
+In Japan, when eating noodles, slurping noises is OK.